Skip to Content

 6) Browse the Salt Spring Saturday Market

-If you time your Salt Spring Island visit to include a Saturday, then you’ll want to make your way to the Salt Spring Saturday Market.
+If you time your island visit carefully, you’ll be able to attend the Salt Spring Saturday Market.

 Farmers Market on Salt Spring Island